List of Neighbours characters introduced in 2020: Emmett Donaldson

 Emmett struggles to make friends, but he impresses classmate Louis Curtain (Declan Dennis) when he takes the blame for trashing a school classroom.
 He tries to befriend Louis again by letting him use Hendrix's drone.
 Louis uses it to spy on Roxy Willis (Zima Anderson) sunbathing in her garden, but when he loses control and ends up injuring Sheila Canning (Colette Mann), Louis runs away, leaving Emmett to take the blame.
 Roxy confronts him for spying on her in front of David and Aaron.
 Emmett tells Aaron and David the truth, and they forbid him from spending time with Louis again.
 Despite doing extra homework, Emmett struggles with a maths test and clashes with teacher Marty Muggleton (Nikolai Egel).
 Emmett's half-brother Brent Colefax (Texas Watterston) comes to Erinsborough to see him, but proves to be trouble when he tells Emmett not to worry about school.
 He also tells Emmett that he can move in with him once he turns 18, but Aaron and David point out that it would be hard for Brent to care for Emmett.
 Emmett wants Aaron and David to foster Brent as well and they agree to consider it.
 Brent encourages Emmett to climb on the roof of the house with him, but when Emmett tries to get down, he slips and falls.
-Emmett suffers a fracture in his neck and some swelling on his spinal chord leaves him unable to feel his legs, but David assures him and Aaron that he will be fine.
+Emmett suffers a fracture in his neck and some swelling on his spinal cord leaves him unable to feel his legs, but David assures him and Aaron that he will be fine.
 Emmett returns home from Erinsborough Hospital shortly before Brent is asked to leave for being inappropriate with Harlow.
 Brent contacts their mother Jenna Donaldson (Anna Lise Phillips) and she turns up to see Emmett.
 She tells him she is sober and has broken up with her partner.
 However, Jenna later shows up drunk having received money from Paul to leave.
 Jenna secures a job at Lassiter's Hotel and arranges to have lunch with Emmett, who finds bottles of alcohol in her bag.
 She tells him that she is not drinking again, she was just moving them from one room to another and left them in her bag.
 Jenna is later fired from the hotel.
 She tries to tell Emmett that David and Aaron are turning him against her and that they will be together soon, but Emmett asks her to stop lying.
 Jenna leaving, telling Emmett that she will see him soon.
 A couple of days later, Leila informs David and Aaron that Emmett's aunt Linda Donaldson (Amelia Best) has returned from New Zealand and is available to foster Emmett and Brent.
 Jenna also turns up having heard the news, and tries to influence Emmett into leaving.
 He eventually decides to leave for his aunt's house that day.
 David and Aaron tell Emmett that they understand and that they will miss him.
 Emmett says his goodbyes in the street and asks David and Aaron to come visit some time, before leaving with Leila.